 Need more ideas for teaching vocabulary, grammar, reading comprehension, writing, and more?
 Check out our Facebook group and subscribe to our newsletter below!

-Register To Receive Michelle's Newsletter
+Register To Receive RTE's Newsletter

 I am a secondary English Language Arts teacher, a University of Oklahoma student working on my Master’s of Education in Instructional Leadership and Academic Curriculum with an concentration in English Education, and a NBPTS candidate.
 I am constantly seeking ways to amplify my students’ voices and choices.